robertklep/dsm7-usb-serial-drivers/README.md

 See [the modules/ directory](https://github.com/robertklep/dsm7-usb-serial-drivers/tree/main/modules).

-Drivers for DSM 7.0 are available for most platforms, drivers for DSM 7.1 and 7.2 are slowly being added.
+Drivers for DSM 7.0 are available for most platforms, drivers for DSM 7.1 and 7.2 are slowly being added (see note for DSM 7.3 below).
 If you're missing drivers for a particular platform, please [open an issue](https://github.com/robertklep/dsm7-usb-serial-drivers/issues) and I see what I can do (please also add the kernel version of your platform to your issue, you can find that out with `uname -a` from a terminal).

+###### Note: most 7.2 drivers will work on 7.3 as well.
+If not, please open an issue.

 ### Which platform does my Synology use?